Germany: Annual inflation hits highest rate since 1993 | DW | 06.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The surge in the cost of living by 3.1% in 2021 was largely driven by rising energy prices.
+The surge in the cost of living by 3.1% in 2021 was largely driven by rising energy prices, supply chain bottlenecks and the end of a temporary VAT cut.

 Consumer prices in Germany rose by 3.1% in 2021 according to preliminary data released by the Federal Statistical Office on Thursday.